 With that said, we’re going to briefly look at the issues graduates face and where to look for high-paid graduate jobs.

 Some of the issues facing graduates are digital in nature.
 Competing with other graduates for remote work means more competition for places.
-Once you’ve found a role, it can be difficult to settle in, especially if your office is a work from home environment.
+Once you’ve found a role, it can be difficult to settle in, especially if your office is a work-from-home environment.

 Getting to know your colleagues, learning processes, and planning your training online can all become that much trickier.
 Fortunately, most businesses have a vested interest in training and improving their staff and will go to great lengths to ensure everyone is upskilled and comfortable with the demands of their role.